-The International Health Economics Association (iHEA) has named LDI Senior Fellow Jonathan Kolstad winner of its annual Arrow Award for the Best Paper in Health Economics.
+The International Health Economics Association (iHEA) has named Wharton School faculty member and LDI Senior Fellow Jonathan Kolstad winner of its annual Arrow Award for the Best Paper in Health Economics.
 The honored work -- "Information and Quality When Motivation is Intrinsic: Evidence from Surgeon Report Cards" -- was published in the American Economic Review.
 The award will be presented at a ceremony in January, 2015.

 |Jonathan Kolstad, PhD|